LovelyLivPet/Primes/README.md

 # Primes
-'Primes' is a program that prints every prime number up to 100.
+'Primes' is a program that prints every prime number from 1 to 100.

 ## Contents.
 Function *primes()*: the only function in the programm, which prints the Prime numbers before 100 as